Selling An Inherited Property

 - Sell your property

-Once ownership formally passes to you, it’s time to decide how you want to sell the property.
+Once ownership formally passes to you, the final step when selling an inherited house, is deciding how you want to sell it.
 First, register your ownership at the Land Registry.
 Then you’ll need to choose between a traditional estate agent sale, auction sale or using a quick house sale company like Goodmove.

 Both methods have their pros and cons, so it’s important to understand the similarities and differences in order to decide which is the best method to suit the circumstances.